By early 2024, the sales team was promising things the system couldn't deliver.

 Quarter over quarter in 2024, the squad hit over 70% of targets.

-These numbers didn't appear by magic.
+These numbers didn't appear by magic (I’ll never stop believing, though).
 They appeared because the rule became explicit in the product.
 When the BackOffice faithfully mirrors the contract → package → cycle model, and the UI teaches the rules as you use it, data is born clean.

 Explicit rule beats silent exception.
 Always.
 If the system's behavior isn't obvious from the interface, someone will make a mistake.
 And the mistake will appear on the wrong side of operations.